aimms/how-to/Articles/332/332-Miller-Tucker-Zemlin-formulation.rst

 Subtour Elimination Constraints
 -------------------------------
-The binary variable :math:`x_{ijk}` has a value of 1 if vehicle k drives from node i to node j.
-Q is the capacity of the vehicles and :math:`q_{i}` is the demand of node i.
-V is a set containing all the nodes, and the depot is n=1.
+The binary variable :math:`x_{ijk}` has a value of 1 if vehicle k drives from node i to node j. :math:`Q` is the capacity of the vehicles and :math:`q_{i}` is the demand of node i. :math:`V` is a set containing all the nodes, and the depot is n=1.
 The constraints can be formulated as follows:

 .. math:: u_{j} - u_{i} \geq q_{j} - Q (1 - x_{ijk}) \qquad \forall i,j \in V \setminus \{1\} \enspace i \neq j \qquad (1)